What are Required Minimum Distributions (RMD's) and how are they calculated?

 The IRS doesn't allow you to keep funds indefinitely in your IRA's (traditional, SEP, & SIMPLE) or 401k's (including 403b's, profit-sharing or other defined contribution plan).

-It's generally mandatory you take Required Minimum Distributions (RMD's) from these accounts in the year you reach age 72.
+It's generally mandatory you take Required Minimum Distributions (RMD's) from these accounts in the year you reach age 72 (73 if you reach age 72 after 12/31/2022).
 If your spouse is the sole beneficiary of your IRA and he/she is more than 10 years younger than you, different rules apply.

 Penalties for not taking this minimum distribution can be quite large.